akermu/emacs-libvterm/README.md

 ### 20.04
 Using `vterm` on Ubuntu requires additional steps.
 The latest LTS version (20.04) ships without CMake installed and Emacs27 is not yet available from Ubuntu's package repository.

+The basic steps for getting vterm to work on Ubuntu 20.04 are:
+* Ensure Emacs27 is installed
+* Install cmake, libtool, and libtool-bin

 There are a few options for installing Emacs27 on Ubuntu 20.04:
 * Compile Emacs27 from source
 * Install Emacs27 from Snap